 The Mourne Wall is a famous landmark running throughout the Mournes.
 The wall was originally built in an effort to keep cattle and sheep out of the water catchment area of the nearby Silent Valley reservoir.
 Completed in 1922 by skilled locals seasonally employed to build this stone wall which still stands up to 8ft high and 3ft wide.

-Leave one day for this hiking challenge that follows the 22 miles (35 km) of the historic Mourne Wall, a highly strenuous route which incorporates the ascents and descents of the 15 peaks including the highest of them all, Slieve Donard.
+Leave one day for this hiking challenge that follows the 22 miles (35 km) of the historic Mourne Wall, a highly strenuous route that incorporates the ascents and descents of the 15 peaks including the highest of them all, Slieve Donard.

 This hike is not for the fainthearted but it is sure to reward you with a truly unique experience and probably represents the best way to explore this fantastic mountain range.